Electronic voting

 Electronic voting is voting that uses electronic means to either aid or handle casting and counting ballots including voting time.

 Depending on the particular implementation, e-voting may use standalone electronic voting machines (also called EVM) or computers connected to the Internet (online voting).
 It may encompass a range of Internet services, from basic transmission of tabulated results to full-function online voting through common connectable household devices.
 The degree of automation may be limited to marking a paper ballot, or may be a comprehensive system of vote input, vote recording, data encryption and transmission to servers, and consolidation and tabulation of election results.

-A worthy e-voting system must perform most of these tasks while complying with a set of standards established by regulatory bodies, and must also be capable to deal successfully with strong requirements associated with security, accuracy, speed, privacy, auditability, accessibility, data integrity, cost-effectiveness, scalability, anonymity, trustworthiness, and sustainability.
+A e-voting system must perform most of these tasks while complying with a set of standards established by regulatory bodies, and must be aligned with requirements associated with security, accuracy, speed, privacy, auditability, accessibility, data integrity, cost-effectiveness, scalability, anonymity, trustworthiness, and sustainability.

 Electronic voting technology can include punched cards, optical scan voting systems and specialized voting kiosks (including self-contained direct-recording electronic voting systems, or DRE).
 It can also involve transmission of ballots and votes via telephones, private computer networks, or the Internet.
 The functions of electronic voting depend primarily on what the organizers intend to achieve.

 In general, two main types of e-voting can be identified: